pfapi/pfapi/README.md

 http://localhost:1337/admin/content-manager/collectionType/plugin::pfapi.pfapi-key?page=1&pageSize=10&sort=key:ASC

+Please replace Pfapi-Demo-XXXXXXXX with Pfapi-Demo for the convenience of using links posted below.

 A role with name PfapiDemo is installed in the above steps.

 Go to Settings > USERS & PERMISSIONS PLUGIN > Roles: